-- Make sure every item on the roadmap is accompanied by a strategic justification.
+- Make sure a strategic justification accompanies every item on the roadmap.

 - Make sure you are reviewing and updating your roadmap frequently.

-If after reading this introduction you determine that your team might not quite be ready for creating a roadmap—perhaps you’re still at the strategy brainstorming stage—I’d recommend you download our free book, Product Roadmaps: Your Guide to Planning and Selling Your Strategy.
-It will walk you through all of the strategic steps involved in getting to a finished product roadmap and beyond.
+If, after reading this introduction, you determine that your team might not quite be ready for creating a roadmap—perhaps you’re still at the strategy brainstorming stage—I’d recommend you download our free book, Product Roadmaps: Your Guide to Planning and Selling Your Strategy.
+It will walk you through all of the strategic steps to get to a finished product roadmap and beyond.